-The Stone Bank Lions Club will be coming to Merton Primary on Thursday November 6, 2025.
+The Stone Bank Lions Club will be coming to Merton Intermediate on Friday, December 5, 2025.

 We are looking for some volunteers to help with the Vision Screening.